top of page

 Since February 2021

-Exploring the institutional systems of diversity, equity, and inclusion initiatives in the academy with Angelica Ruvalcaba, M.A and Jennifer Lai, Ph.D.
+Exploring the institutional systems of diversity, equity, and inclusion initiatives in the academy with Angelica Ruvalcaba, Ph.D and Jennifer Lai, Ph.D.

 Student learning perspectives: Differences by race and class during the COVID-19 pandemic